BMW 5 Series (E60): Interior / Equipment

 The iDrive infotainment system— first introduced in the E65 7 Series— was fitted to all E60 models.
 The standard iDrive system included a 6.5-inch LCD screen, a single-disc CD/MP3 player, Bluetooth for phone calls (available only on later-build 2004 models, and standard on all 2005 and newer models), basic voice control, and vehicle settings.
 Optional features included an 8-inch LCD screen, GPS navigation, Sirius Satellite Radio (on North American-spec models), and DVD video playback. iPod and USB integration, HD Radio (on North American-spec models), an auxiliary audio input jack (standard on 2008 and newer models), full voice control, and a multi-disc CD/MP3/DVD changer (mounted in the glove compartment).
 On North American-spec models, a ten-speaker premium audio system with dual under-seat subwoofers and an amplifier was standard equipment, with a thirteen-speaker Harman Kardon "Logic 7" premium surround sound audio system available as an option on all models.

 An emergency hotline feature (BMW Assist) was also available for the E60.
 The BMW Assist system could also use the phone network to notify the driver and their preferred BMW dealership when servicing was due.
 This feature was standard on all E60 models sold in the United States.

 Other features available in the E60 initially included active cruise control, Bi-Xenon headlights, run-flat tyres, active anti-roll bars, head-up display and active steering.
 Safety-related items include Dynamic Stability Control (DSC), adaptive headlights and night vision.

 In 2009, the iDrive system was upgraded from the first-generation "CCC" interface to the newer "CIC" interface.
 The audio system control panel added six multifunction preset buttons that could be programmed to store favorite radio stations and frequently-dialed telephone numbers for the Bluetooth hands-free system.
-The iDrive controller in the center console was also redesigned, and now integrated shortcut keys for frequently-used functions.
+The iDrive controller in the centre console was also redesigned, and now integrated shortcut keys for frequently-used functions.

 Over the E60's lifespan, the following features were added: Active Cruise Control with Stop & Go, keyless entry ("comfort access"), LED taillights, Lane Departure Warning and Brake Force Display.

 The E60 was the first 5 Series in 22 years where the centre console was not angled towards the driver, however the E60's successor returned to angling the centre console towards the driver.

 In 2003 a 6-speed SMG-II gearbox was offered as an option on the 525i, 530i, 545i and 550i in some markets.